thepythoncode/Bounce-Email-Checker/README.md

 # Bounce Email Checker

-This email is able to clean your email list from a txt file.
+This tool is able to clean your email list from a txt file.

 ## Features:
 1. **Support All The Domain**